top of page

 I was fortunate to be born with a “that’s cool, I can do that” mentality.

-While I might’ve found AC/DC a little cheesy as a kid, it all finally clicked the first time I experienced rock and roll live—specifically, the captivating crunch of properly amplified, distorted guitar.
+It all finally clicked the first time I experienced rock and roll live.
+Specifically, the captivating crunch of a properly amplified, distorted guitar.
 I was seven years old when my dad took me to our church for a Christian rock concert.
 That was the day my passion for rock and roll was ignited, and it’s been illuminating the path I’ve followed ever since.

-My parents continued to support me as I began to embrace an insatiable desire to go against the grain in every area of life—including the instruments I played.
+My parents continued to support me as I began to embrace an insatiable desire to go against the grain in every area of life, including the instruments I played.
 While I was limited in what I could play in school bands, I spent most of my free time learning instruments that weren’t traditionally considered feminine, like bass and drums.
-I was lucky to have such supportive parents, always willing to find a way to put any instrument I wanted into my hands.
+I was blessed to have such supportive parents who were always willing to find a way to put any instrument I wanted into my hands.
 I’m grateful for the formal music education, but I always knew I wanted to make the kind of music I fell in love with at that rock concert when I was seven years old.

 What emotion do I want fans to feel when they discover Peach Street Revival?

 Music has always made me feel like anything is possible.
 Everything is possible.
 It corrects everything that is wrong in the world.
-I don't know what emotion that is, tbh.
+I don't know what emotion that is, to be honest.
 Infinite.
 Limitless.
 Free.

 I've always had so much pride in the fact that we can give people an escape.
 I want people to feel limitless, I want them to feel infinite and immortal and unstoppable.

-I've never attended a concert and thought about taxes.
-My "to do" list.
-Laundry.
-Saying "you too" when the waiter tells me to enjoy my meal.
-Whatever the heck in life has ever caused me any strife or stress, it literally just disappears when I'm experiencing a live performance.
-I want to be so fucking electric on stage that nobody has any choice but to relinquish "real life" and exist in the moment.
+I've never attended a concert and thought about taxes, my “to do” list, laundry, or saying “you too” when the waiter tells me to enjoy my meal.
+Whatever has ever caused me strife or stress in life, it literally just disappears when I’m experiencing a live performance.
+I want to be so strikingly electric on stage that nobody has any choice but to relinquish “real life” and exist in the moment.

 What role does Peach Street Revival play in their listeners’ life story?